dereckduran/Personal-Projects/README.md

 # Personal-Projects
-## Practice Projects To Learn NEw Skills
+## Practice Projects To Learn New Skills
-The projects are a mix of college assignments in C++ and Python projects.
+They are organized by folder of domain